change/aws-swf/README.md

 Workflows
 =========
+    ```ruby

-    require './lib/swf' # this should do all the path munging and requiring necessary require 'myactivity'
+    require './lib/swf' # this should do all the path munging and requiring necessary, see feature-matrix/lib/swf.rb for example
+    require 'myactivity'

     module MyWorkflow

+      # this tells SWF what workflow type this module handles
+      # it is currently a one-to-one correspondance
       def self.workflow_type
         SWF::Workflows.effect_workflow_type('foobar_workflow', '1',
           default_child_policy: :request_cancel,